By Tim Lambert

 In the 18th century surgery did make some progress.
 The famous 18th century surgeon John Hunter (1728-1793) is sometimes called the Father of Modern Surgery.
 He invented new procedures such as tracheotomy.

 In 1792 a Frenchman named Dominique-Jean Larrey created the first ambulance service for wounded men.

-In the 19th century surgery was greatly improved by the discovery of anaesthetics.
-As early as 1799 the inventor Humphrey Davy (1778-1829) realised that inhaling ether relieved pain.
-Unfortunately decades passed before it was actually used as an anaesthetic in an operation 1842.
+In the 19th century surgery was greatly improved by the discovery of anesthetics.
+As early as 1799 the inventor Humphry Davy (1778-1829) realized that inhaling ether relieved pain.
+Unfortunately decades passed before it was actually used as an anesthetic by Crawford Long in an operation in 1842.

-In 1884 cocaine was used as a local anaesthetic.
+In 1884 cocaine was used as a local anesthetic.
 From 1905 Novocain was used.

 Surgery became much more advanced in the 19th century.
 In 1865 Joseph Lister (1827-1912) discovered antiseptic surgery, which enabled surgeons to perform many more complicated operations.
 Lister prevented infection by spraying carbolic acid over the patient during surgery.
 German surgeons developed a better method.
-The surgeons hands and clothes were sterilised before the operation and surgical instruments were sterilised with super heated steam.
+The surgeons hands and clothes were sterilized before the operation and surgical instruments were sterilized with super heated steam.
 Rubber gloves were first used in surgery in 1890.
-Anaesthetics and antiseptics made surgery much safer.
+Anesthetics and antiseptics made surgery much safer.
 They allowed far more complicated operations.

 In 1883 Robert Lawson Tait removed the fallopian tube of a woman suffering an ectopic pregnancy saving her life.